frontid/dockerizer/docs/docs/troubleshoot.md

 # How can I debug drush scripts in drupal 8?

-Due to drupal-launcher loses it's mind when you are trying to debug a script.
-You need to bypass it calling directly the real drush command like this:
+Due to drupal-launcher loses its mind when you are trying to debug a script , you need to bypass it calling directly the real drush command like this:

 `cmd php ./vendor/drush/drush/drush foo:command`